Carrington-dev/java-programming/SECURITY.md

 If you discover a security vulnerability in this repository, please follow these steps:

 1. **Do Not** create a public issue.
-2. Instead, email the maintainer(s) at [your-email@example.com] with details of the vulnerability.
+2. Instead, email the maintainer(s) at [code@stemgon.co.za] with details of the vulnerability.
 3. Provide a clear and detailed description of the issue, including:
    - Steps to reproduce
    - Potential impact